 This blog is regularly updated with new resource links provided at the bottom.

-Utilizing resources from consumer guides is essential following the national real estate rule changes enacted on August 17th, 2024.
+Utilizing resources from consumer guides is essential following the national real estate rule changes enacted in the summer of 2024.

 These resources help simplify the new regulations, ensuring that consumers and professionals alike understand their rights and obligations.
 By promoting transparency and informed decision-making, this consumer guide could reduce the risk of non-compliance and facilitate clearer communication throughout the real estate process.
 Staying informed with these resources is key to navigating the evolving landscape effectively.